Cupra Born Review

 Charging

-The Born will charge at up to 11kW from an AC charger but most owners in the UK will do their routine charging at a 7kW home charger, as this is the fastest charging that the majority of homes in Britain can support.
+The Born will charge at up to 11kW from an AC charger but most owners in the UK will do their routine charging at a 7kW home charger, as this is the fastest charging that most British homes can support.
 A 7kW charger will do a full charge in around 9- to 12 hours.

 ADVERTISEMENT